notawakestudio/NUSConnect-Docs/docs/DeveloperGuide.md

 question bank.
 Note that the syntax has to be validated to ensure user is submitting according to the specified format.
 The question text will be parsed to retrieve individual fields and converted to a JSON object posted to the backend.
-The other details required for a quiz, such as an id and author id, will also be included in the JSON object to be saved.
+The other details required for a question, such as an id and author id, will also be included in the JSON object to be saved.

+The same procedure is the same for creating a quiz.

-#### Use cases
+### Use cases

-System: NUS Connect Use case: Take a quiz Actor User MSS:
+System: NUS Connect

+Use case: Take a quiz Actor User

+MSS:

 1. User chooses a quiz
 2. User starts the quiz